 While your air conditioner is running, leaving doors and windows open is a great way to reduce operating efficiency and undermine your HVAC system’s ability to bring your home to a comfortable temperature.
 Whether you’re letting hot air into your home during the day or bringing in cool air at night, your air conditioner has to fight even harder to pull the humidity out of the air and cool you down.
 When the air conditioning is on, keep all windows and doors closed.

 A closely related mistake is using exhaust fans in the kitchen or bathroom.
-These fans can push conditioned air out of your house, which needlessly increases the strain on your air conditioner.
+These fans can push conditioned air out of your house, which needlessly increases the strain on your AC repair in Scottsdale.
 During the cooling season, use these fans as sparingly as possible.

 **Not Providing Routine Maintenance